rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Wave-particle duality misconceptions.
 Fields are more fundamental than particles.
 -   The measurement problem.
 Decoherence.
 The Born rule again.
 -   Decoherence brings quantum logic to classical logic.
--   Bell's inequality
--   PBR theorem.
-Wikipedia: Either the quantum state corresponds to a physically real object and is not merely a statistical tool, or else all quantum states, including non-entangled ones, can communicate by action at a distance.
--   Gisin's Theorem

->   The withdrawal of philosophy into a "professional" shell of its own has had
->   disastrous consequences.
-The younger generation of physicists, the Feynmans,
->   the Schwingers, etc., may be very bright; they may be more intelligent than
->   their predecessors, than Bohr, Einstein, Schr&ouml;dinger, Boltzmann,
->   Mach and so on.
-But they are uncivilized savages, they lack in philosophical
->   depth---and this is the fault of the very same idea of professionalism which
->   you are now defending.

--- from a letter in Appendix B of Feyerabend's *Against Method*

 [^Ney2013]: @Ney_2013_The_Wave_Function_Essays_on_the_metaphysics\.